How to Get the Best Deal for Your Home in a Seller's Market

 Smart Home Technology

 Homes with an additional upgrade of smart home technology will appeal to younger target markets and help stand out among the other listings.
-Homes do not need to splurge to make every corner fancy but installing a Ring doorbell, Nest thermostat, or detector will keep the abode current and up-to-date with modern tastes.
+Homeowners that are installing a Ring doorbell or Nest thermostat can keep the property up-to-date with modern tastes.
+While some smart home solutions require monthly, ongoing fees, there are several video doorbell options that don't require a monthly subscription.

 As younger consumers are more conscious about energy efficiency, small things like smart lights will increase appeal for their longer lifespan and safer materials.